We invite you to join the 2021 SAVE THE FROGS! Costa Rica Osa Ecotour! The tour takes place June 5th to 12th, 2021.

 After getting settled, we will have a brief safety presentations by Osa Conservation staff, and then enjoy a delicious dinner together.
 In the evening we will put on our headlamps and go frogging on the nearby Piro River.

-After breakfast on July 25th, 2020, we will visit a local school to give frog presentations or complete the project we started on the 23rd, if need be.
+After breakfast on June 11th, 2021, we will visit a local school to give frog presentations or complete the project we started earlier, if need be.
 After lunch, we will hear an amphibian biology/ecology/conservation lecture by our amphibian guide Marina Garrido.
 That evening, we will have a celebration BBQ dinner at the lagoon/rock pools, joined by the Osa staff.
 We will enjoy our last dinner together and reminisce about the great times we shared, and end the evening with an illuminated drum circle.

 The Masked Treefrog (Smilisca phaeota), a common frog throughout Central America.